WebDevStudios/nextjs-wordpress-starter/README.md

 ### Local by Flywheel

-There is an [Local export available](https://drive.google.com/file/d/1p0qvsf2OWSr0Wesl2rrxhwJxHW3JUAMg/view?usp=sharing).
-Simply import the `.zip` file and you can tinker with the WordPress backend.
+There is an [Local export available](https://drive.google.com/drive/folders/1Ju81KThAUHOuWRNslw_m7xZScwoJYkr0).
+Simply import the `nextjs-wp-XX.XX.XX.zip` file and you can tinker with the WordPress backend.

+### Migrate DB Pro

+You can use Migrate DB Pro to pull databases and files. **Please see 1password --> Next.js Starter --> Migrate DB Pro**

 ### Deployments